a-agarkov/otus-python-2017-11/3_OOP/otus_hw3_scoring_api/README.md

 ### Test suite

-Test suite features unit tests for all Field and Request objects, as well as tests for method handler, routing and request object processing.
+Test suite features unit tests with different sets of data for all Field and Request objects, as well as tests for method handler, routing and request object processing.
+According to task for Home Work 4 the following goals should be acheived:
+* Develop ```case``` method, which should be used as a test method decorator. ```case``` facilitates testing of the code base with different date sets.
+* Elaborate on test fixtures.
+Such may include Data Base initialization and mocking data availability.

 To perform tests, run from command line: